Nine898/APCSP-Portfolio/README.md

 # APCSP Portfolio

 Welcome to my AP Computer Science Principles portfolio!
 This repository contains a slideshow reflecting on my experience in the course, along with files for each of the four major projects I completed.
+The course was completed during the 2024-2025 school year and all statements in the slideshow reflect accordingly.

 ## 📖 About This Repository